Should You Cover Microgreen Seeds? – A Test

 radish microgreens day 3 grown uncovered

-Grown basically in the open, these seeds are well behind the other three trays.
-Lack of moisture is most likely the cause for poor germination.
+These seeds are well behind the other three trays, grown in the open.
+Lack of moisture is most likely the cause of poor germination.

-In the photo below, you can see how the roots of tray 3 are growing mostly out of the soil.
-Tray 2 is about the same, except the plants aren't as green.
+In the photo below, you can see how the roots of tray three are mainly growing out of the soil.
+Tray 2 is about the same, except the plants aren’t as green.

 radish microgreens